syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### showError
 {:#events:showError}

-Fires when user clicks on a failed report item in the rendered report, before displaying error details dialog.
-If you want to show custom error detail or perform any action before viewing error detail, you can make use of the showError event.
+Fires when user clicks a failed report item in the rendered report, before displaying error details dialog.
+To show custom error details or perform any action before viewing the error details, use the showError event.

 <table class="params">
 <thead>